Temporal Circular Buffers

 [Cbuffer(Point(2 2), 2)@2001-01-04, Cbuffer(Point(2 2), 3)@2001-01-05]}';

-The temporal circular buffer type accepts type modifiers (or typmod in PostgreSQL terminology).
-The possible values for the type modifier are Instant, Sequence, and SequenceSet.
-If no type modifier is specified for a column, values of any subtype are allowed.
+The temporal circular buffer type accepts type modifiers (or typmod in PostgreSQL terminology) to specify the subtype and/or the spatial reference identifier (SRID).
+The possible values for the subtype are Instant, Sequence, and SequenceSet.
+The two arguments are optional and if any of them is not specified for a column, values of any subtype and/or SRID are allowed.

 SELECT tcbuffer(Sequence) 'Cbuffer(Point(1 1), 0.2)@2001-01-01';